kylelevy/DeskBuddy/README.md

 # Python API client

 This repository also contains `yeti-firmware-client`, a small, typed, object-oriented Python interface for controlling a YETI over its local HTTP API.
+See the [Python firmware API guide](docs/python-api.md) for the concise method and error reference.
 It is intentionally separate from the Arduino firmware: the client does not require an ESP32 toolchain and can be used from a laptop, home-automation service, or scheduled script.

 ## Requirements and setup